RENAISSANCE-UIC/micromicon/README.md

 ### Visualization

 `plot_roi()` provides a static linear view of a genomic region of interest.
-Pass the output of `get_roi_features()` and each feature will be rendered as an arrow (direction of transcription), uniquely colo(u)red per gene, with automatic 2-D label collision avoidance.
+Pass the output of `get_roi_features()` and each feature will be rendered as an arrow (direction of transcription), uniquely colored per gene, with automatic 2-D label collision avoidance.
 Note that currently this only pertains to regions of the reference genome, although we plan to introduce plotting of genomic variants in future updates.

 ```r
 roi <- get_roi_features(genome, contig = "chr1", start = 1971030, end = 1982387)